 We at school are not able to view the results that have been uploaded to the online service so you will also need to report these results to us using THIS LINK.
 You will need to enter your child’s unique 4 digit code to identify the test as theirs.
 This number will be on the box containing their test kits.

-It is essential that you also report any positive results to us immediately via email: email@example.com
+Please also report any positive results to us via email: email@example.com

 If you experience any repeated issues with your testing kits, such as multiple repeat void tests, unclear results or leaking/damaged tubes, please report this to the government by phoning 119 and inform us via the postbox e-mail address stated above.